kilpkonn/msc-thesis/main.typ

 */

 ==== Tactic "static method" <tactic-static-method>
-"Static method" tactic attempts static methods of ```rust impl``` blocks, that is methods that are associated with either type or trait, but do not take ```rust self``` parameter.
+"Static method" tactic attempts static methods of ```rust impl``` blocks, that is, methods that are associated with either type or trait, but do not take the ```rust self``` parameter.
 Some examples of static methods are ```rust Vec::new()``` and ```rust Default::default()```.

-As a performance optimization we query the ```rust impl``` block for types that we have a wishlist meaning we only go in the backwards direction.
+As a performance optimization, we query the ```rust impl``` block for types we have a wishlist, meaning we only go in the backward direction.
 This is because we figured that the most common use case for static methods is the factory method design pattern described in @design-patterns-elements-of-reusable-oo-software.
-Querying ```rust impl``` blocks is a costly operation, so we only do it for types that are contributing towards the goal meaning they are in wishlist.
+Querying ```rust impl``` blocks is a costly operation, so we only do it for types that are contributing towards the goal, meaning they are in wishlist.

-Similarly to "Impl method" tactic we ignore all the methods that have generic parameters defined on the method level for the same reasoning.
+Similarly to the "Impl method" tactic, we ignore all the methods that have generic parameters defined at the method level for the same reasoning.
 /*
 #todo("This is same as free function again...")
 $